yl573/protosync/README.md

 # Protosync

-Protosync solves the problem of seamlessly syncing experimental code between your local development repo and remote server.
+Protosync syncs code seamlessly between your local development repo and a remote server.

-No more need for repeated commits or rsyncs just to get code across.
+No more repeated git commits or long rsync commands just to test code out on the server.

 ### Install